Leaving a Lasting Legacy

 There are three different types of gifts that are most commonly given to charities through wills.
 We recommend you discuss each with your solicitor to find out which suits you best.

-You may decide to leave a specific sum of money to a charity, the sum of which is determined when you make your will.
-An example of wording used when leaving a pecuniary gift is:
+You may decide to leave a specific sum of money to a charity.

 Will my legacy to Epilepsy Ireland be taxed?

 Legacies left to charities are completely tax-free meaning that 100% of any gift you might leave to Epilepsy Ireland in your will, would go directly to our work.
 It is advised that you seek the advice of a professional regarding taxation and your will.

 Every gift to Epilepsy Ireland will make a difference, however large or small, in our ongoing work supporting and representing people with epilepsy, raising epilepsy awareness and funding Irish epilepsy research.

 Should I contact Epilepsy Ireland if I decide to leave a legacy?